 Associate in Applied Science (A.A.S.)

-The Associate in Applied Science (A.A.S.) degree in Natural Resource Conservation: Law Enforcement at FLCC integrates conservation law courses and environmental conservation courses such as terrestrial and aquatic ecology, fish and wildlife management, and environmental science with courses in criminal justice.
+The natural resource conservation: law enforcement program at FLCC integrates conservation law courses and environmental conservation courses such as terrestrial and aquatic ecology, fish and wildlife management, and environmental science with courses in criminal justice.

 Program Learning Outcomes